What Is Lunesta Withdrawal?

 Lunesta, also known as Eszopiclone, is a medication used to treat insomnia and other sleep disorders.
 Due to its potential for abuse and addiction, Lunesta is typically prescribed for no more that 2-4 weeks at a time.
 When Lunesta is abused in high doses for a long period of time, the user will likely experience withdrawal symptoms if they discontinue use—especially if they do so abruptly.
 Depending on the duration and frequency of their drug use, the user may experience moderate to severe physical and psychological side effects.

 Withdrawal symptoms occur because the user becomes mentally and physically dependent on Lunesta.
 When they stop using it, their body slowly rids itself of the drug and must find ways to remain functional without it.

 This process can be very painful and dangerous, sometimes leading to further medical problems if not monitored by a doctor.
-The withdrawal process often leaves people feeling very restless, irritable and even physically sick as a result of being without the drug.
+The withdrawal process often leaves people feeling very restless, irritable, and anxious, and also causes sweating and abnormal dreams, as a result of being without the drug.
 For this reason, medical detox is always recommended over quitting alone.